Skip to content

 • Deferred compensation and bonus true-ups.

-• Executive employment contracts, change-of-control clauses, non-competes, or individually negotiated severance riders.
+• Executive employment contracts, change-of-control clauses, individually negotiated severance riders.

 • Your individual tax situation: filing status, dependents, other income, deductions, credits, or estimated-tax requirements.